 My corn patch, which I planted in spring, is ready for harvest.

-In the example above, that the corn patch was planted in spring is an embellishment.
+In this first sentence above, the corn patch being planted in spring is an embellishment.
 It’s nice to know, but it doesn’t contain information that you need to know to understand the meaning of the sentence.
-Therefore the clause is a nonrestrictive clause, and should begin with “which.”

 Carl forgot his lunchbox, which was blue, on the playground at recess.

-That the lunchbox is blue is not essential information.
+In this second sentence, the fact that the lunchbox is blue is not essential information.
 If the sentence read, “Carl forgot his lunchbox on the playground at recess,” the meaning would remain the same.
 Therefore we have another nonrestrictive clause, and those always begin with “which.”